lammps/lammps/doc/src/pair_meam_spline.rst

 This pair style does not support mapping multiple atom types to the same element.

-This pair style is only enabled if LAMMPS was built with the USER-MISC package.
+This pair style is only enabled if LAMMPS was built with the MANYBODY package.
 See the :doc:`Build package <Build_package>` doc page for more info.